sagar5525/bharat-sca/README.md

 2. Install the required Python packages: pip install requests beautifulsoup4 toml.
 3. Run a scan: python bharat_sca.py --audit --dir /path/to/your/project --output report.html.
 4. Open report.html to see your comprehensive dependency risk analysis!

+**How to request NVD API Key**

+Go to https://nvd.nist.gov/developers/request-an-api-key, fill in the form and request for key.

 Take control of your software supply chain today with bharat-sca.